bparzella/secsgem/docs/gem/handler.rst

     This is process program test1
     >>> client.disable()

-Waiting for the communicating state can also be done asynchronious
+Waiting for the communicating state can also be done asynchronous

     >>> def on_communicating(event, data):
     ...     print "Communicating"